AudreyLL88/MS3__Sante/README.md

 Admin

 * As an admin of Santé!
-I want all of the above options but I would also be able to access and delete all the recipes from other users, as well as their profile.
+I want all of the above options but I would also be able to access and delete all the recipes from other users.
+* As an admin of Santé!
+I want to be able to create, edit and delete cocktail categories.

 <a name="requirements"></a>